Potentially Serious Incidents

 Together with the Safety Standards Council, Energy Safety Canada saw an opportunity to increase worker safety by standardizing the collection, storage and analysis of potentially serious incident data.

-Potentially Serious Incident Guideline
+Potentially Serious Incidents Guideline

 This guideline is intended to assist the oil and gas industry in the identification and reporting of incidents with the potential to cause serious injury to a person.

-Potentially Serious Incident Report
+Potentially Serious Incidents Reports

 In Alberta (Section 40(5) of the Occupational Health and Safety Act), all potentially serious incidents must be reported: